MeatWheeze/NeepMeat/README-modrinth.md

 Body compound is a common crafting item in NeepMeat.
 To produce it, connect a Charnel Compactor to a fully-grown Integrator with Data Cables.
 The Charnel Compactor fuunctions much like a Composter, except it requires flesh.

 **Energy Transfer**\
 Machines require energy which is comes in the form of special fluids: Ethereal Fuel and Work Fluid.
 Ethereal fuel is produced directly by a Transducer that is above a heating block, such as lava or a lit furnace.
 The speed of a machine depends on both the type of fluid and the rate at which the fluid is inserted.

 **Motors**\
 Some machines, such as the Grinder, the Mixer and the Death Blades, require an external source of rotation to function.
 The Motor or its cheaper alternative, the Stirling Engine, can be used for this.

 **Crops**\
 NeepMeat provides two major crops.
-Gland Potatoes can be processed into Eldritch Enzymes in a mixer.
+Gland Potatoes can be processed into Eldritch Enzymes in a Mixer.
 Whisper Wheat can be ground into Whisper Flour which can be fed to an Integrator to increase its Enlightenment.

 **Enlightening**\
 This is a recipe type where items are transmuted to special forms.
 To enlighten an item, connect a Pedestal that containing the item to a mature Integrator via Data Cables.
 Converting an item takes quantity of Enlightenment from the Integrator.

 **Meat Steel**\
 Meat steel is required for mid-tier machinery.
 It is made by combining an Iron Ingot and a Raw Meat Brick in an alloy furnace.

 ## Potential Future Features

+- In-game guide tablet (priority)
 - Automatic farming
-- Multiblock tank
+- Multiblock tanks
-- In-game guide tablet
-- Advanced item and fluid logistics
+- Advanced item and fluid routing
 - Programmable automation controller
+- More food items
 - More eldritchness

 ## Notes

+- Various animated guns are currently present in the mod.
+They are uncraftable due to being unbalanced, but please do try them out.
 - Since this is an alpha version, there will likely be many issues with varying levels of seriousness.
 I haven't encountered anything that has permanently damaged a world, but for the love of Azathoth, DO NOT USE THIS VERSION IN A WORLD YOU CARE ABOUT WITHOUT BACKING UP.
 - Please report any problems you encounter on the Github issue tracker.